 When a student is referred to a Case Manager, it is usually because the student is struggling with their physical or emotional health, has experienced a personal loss, or is facing an unexpected challenge or crisis.
 During a student’s first meeting with a Case Manager, factors contributing to their struggles are identified and discussed.
 The Case Manager works with the student to identify potential solutions by discussing both on and off-campus resources.
 Often times an "Action Plan" is developed, which is geared toward providing the student a “blueprint” for success.
 Case Managers typically meet with a student two to four times in person and check-in with a student via email/phone periodically throughout the academic year.

 Is Case Management Confidential?

 Case Management is not therapy or counseling so the rules of confidentiality that might apply to medical or mental health treatment are not the same.
-With the exception of a crisis situation, the Case Manager shares information about student behavior on a need-to-know basis.
+With the exception of a crisis situation, the Case Manager shares information with campus colleagues about student behavior when there is a legitimate educational interest.
 It is important that students understand that the Student Life Team/Case Management Team are mandatory reporters.
-If a student wishes to speak to a confidential resource, we recommend the following campus offices:
+Therefore, if a student discusses a Title IX related matter, or other abuse the issue will be reported accordingly.
+If a student wishes to speak to a confidential resource, the following offices are recommended:

 Center for Counseling and Psychological Health (CCPH)